Bless or Curse?

 “We use our tongue to praise God our Father and then turn around and curse a person who was made in his very image!
 Out of the same mouth we pour out words of praise on minute and curses the next.
 My brothers and sister, this should never be!”
 James 3:9-10

-So are you going to choose to praise or curse those around you?
+So are you going to choose to bless or curse those around you?
 Whether it’s your spouse, someone you have never met, or Donald Trump, you get to make the decision, but remember each and every person is made in God’s very image and the “tongue carries great power” (James 3:5).
 You have the choice to speak life and when you speak death or cursing, “it releases a fire that can burn throughout the course of human existence.”

 Choose to bless those around you, even those who are hard to love.
 Choose to pray over this nation and our new president, instead of words that curse.
 Choose to speak words that honor Christ.
 Spend time using your tongue to bring praise and honor to Christ.